EgereDavid/Windows-Kernel-BSOD-Analysis/README.md

 * **Forensic Analysis:** Interpreting Hex codes (`0x0000000a`) and memory dump files.
 * **System Administration:** Utilizing Event Viewer, SFC, and Memory Diagnostic tools.
 * **Hardware Troubleshooting:** Identifying unknown hardware IDs and resolving driver dependencies.

+## HOW TO SOLVE SIMILAR BSOD RECURRING ISSUE
+To resolve system instability, start by opening** Event Viewer** to examine the system logs from the moment of the crash.
+If the logs are unclear, use **BlueScreenView** to analyze the system's **minidump files**.
+Pay close attention to the 'Caused By Driver' field and copy the bug check code.
+Use an AI tool or technical documentation to decode the error, then verify the hardware status in Device Manager.
+Finally, download the correct driver, install it, and restart your system to restore full functionality
+LEAVE A HEART IF THIS INFO WAS HELPFUL..